Relative Importance Sampling for off-Policy Actor-Critic in Deep Reinforcement Learning: RIS-off-PAC Algorithm

-\section{RIS-Off-PAC Algorithm}
+\section{RIS-off-PAC Algorithm}

-The actor-critic algorithm uses with both on- and off-policy learning.
-However, our main focus is on off-policy learning.
-We present our algorithm for actor and critic in this section.
-We also present a natural actor-critic version of our algorithm.
+An actor-critic algorithm is applicable to both on-policy and off-policy learning.
+Nevertheless, our primary emphasis lies on off-policy learning.
+In this section, we introduce our algorithm for the actor and critic.
+Additionally, we provide a variant of our model that incorporates a natural actor-critic approach.